endoritos/Ical_Maker/README.md

 # README: iCal Maker with Python

 This project demonstrates how to create an iCalendar (.ics) file using Python.
 Follow the steps below to set up the environment, understand the code structure, and customize the demo data for your needs.
+U can start at step 4 if u don't want to have to start a vm everytime.

 ---